 Remove LinkSicle from Internet Explorer:

-If you continue having problems with removal of LinkSicle you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of LinkSicle, reset your Internet Explorer settings to default.

 Remove LinkSicle from Google Chrome:

-Click on a wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
-Locate: "Linksicle" select it and click on a trash can icon.
+Click the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Locate: "Linksicle", select it and click the trash can icon.

-If LinkSicle extension is greyed out and you can't remove it ("This extension is managed and cannot be removed of disabled") please follow this removal guide - how to remove a managed Google Chrome extension?
+If LinkSicle extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed or disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

 Remove LinkSicle from Mozilla Firefox:

 Click "Tools" (at the top of the window), select "Add-ons".
 Click on "Extensions" and disable this add-on: "Linksicle".